Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 ### Sampling from DYffusion

-Our above design of the forward and reverse processes of DYffusion, imply the following generative process:
+Our above design for the forward and reverse processes of DYffusion, implies the following generative process:
 $$
 \begin{align}
     p_\theta(\mathbf{s}^{(n+1)} | \mathbf{s}^{(n)}, \mathbf{x}_t) =